Obama steps out as nation confronts confluence of crises

 "We're in a political season, but our country is also at an inflection point," said Valerie Jarrett, a longtime friend and adviser to Obama.
 "President Obama is not going to shy away from that dialogue simply because he's not in office anymore."

-During the round table, Obama drew parallels between the unrest sweeping American currently and protest movements of the 1960s.
+During the roundtable, Obama drew parallels between the unrest sweeping America currently and protest movements of the 1960s.
 But he said polls show a majority of Americans supporting today's protesters and forming a "broad coalition" in a way much of the country didn't back then — despite some of the recent protests "having been marred by the actions of a tiny minority that engaged in violence."

 Still, he warned, "at some point, attention moves away" and "protests dwindle in size" so "it's important to take that moment that's been created as a society, as a country, and say let's use this to finally have an impact."